CLEAR does not advocate, condone, or encourage breaking the law. It exists to promote a change in the law by legitimate means. All information

 CLEAR is calling for the government to tell the truth and to enable people to use cannabis as safely as possible:

-A Safer use campaign The government should be advising the millions of cannabis users how to use cannabis as safely as possible through a safer toking campaign.
+A Safer use campaign The government should be advising the millions of cannabis users how to use cannabis as safely as possible through a safer toking campaign, something the government refuses to do

 A Vape or Pipesafe policy The carrying of pipes and other safer ways of consuming cannabis (what they call "paraphernalia") should no longer count as evidence of illegal drug use and headshops should be encouraged to sell safer smoking equipment.